 - You have frequent, heated arguments about issues.

-- Small issues can escalate to big blow-outs.
+- Small issues can escalate into big blow-outs.

 - One of you shows disrespect for the other’s opinions and feelings.